IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 | ⭐      | bearly working  |
 | ❌      | not implemented |

->[!warning]
+{{< notice warning >}}
->These observations came from a brief inspection.
+These observations came from a brief inspection.
 It's possible they are better than i think they are!
->For example YASGUI also supports custom queries for completion.
+For example YASGUI also supports custom queries for completion.
 I did not have the time to test this propertly!
->I know that Qlever-UI also uses custom queries so the destiction between the two may be unfair.
+I know that Qlever-UI also uses custom queries so the destiction between the two may be unfair.
+{{< /notice >}}

 ## Qlue-ls vs sparql-formatter